QUESTAS GROUP

 • For those suppliers not obligated to comply with the Act:

-• Some have indicated they have little visibility into the labour practices in their supply chains and no substantive assessment, verification or mitigation of modern slavery risk has been made in their operations or supply chain and no procedures are in place to facilitate such an assessment, verification or any mitigation.
+• Some have indicated they have little visibility into the labour practices in their own supply chains and no substantive assessment, verification or mitigation of modern slavery risk has been made in their operations or supply chain, and no procedures are in place to facilitate such an assessment, verification or any mitigation.

 • Many do not have contract warranties and covenants in place that specifically and robustly address modern slavery issues in their procurement agreements.